-The financial aid policy of Montcalm Community College reflects the desire of the college for a student body of the highest possible promise.
-No student should fail to apply for admission to the college because of financial considerations
+The financial aid policy of Montcalm Community College reflects the desire of the College for a cosmopolitan student body of the highest possible promise.
+No student should fail to apply for admission to the College because of financial considerations.

-In general, the college attempts to aid students with the most need first, recognizing both the needs and resources of MCC and the needs of the individual applicant.
+In general, the College attempts to aid students with the most need first, recognizing both the needs and resources of the College and the needs of the individual applicant.
 Montcalm Community College is a member of the College Scholarship Service Assembly and subscribes to the principles of financial aid of the organization.
 Before any financial assistance can be given to a student, a Confidential Statement must be filled out and sent to the College Scholarship Service so a needs analysis can be determined.

-MCC believes in the self-help concept in financing the college education and assumes every family will make all reasonable sacrifices in financing their son's or daughter's education before applying to the college for assistance.
-The college awards the package form of financial aid, usually combining scholarships with grants, job and/or loans to meet each student's need.
+The College believes in the self-help concept in financing the college education and assumes every family will make all reasonable sacrifices in financing their son's or daughter's education before applying to the College for assistance.
+The College awards the package form of financial aid, usually combining scholarships with grants, job, and/or loans to meet each student's need.